 The domestic violence offender gun ban is a useful tool for protecting you and your family.
 The gun ban removes a potentially deadly weapon from the hands of your abuser and sends a clear message: you have the law and local law enforcement authorities on your side.

 Whether you are seeking legal protection, or are yourself the subject of a domestic violence order, the assistance of a lawyer can help ensure that a bad situation doesn't worsen.
 They can help explain your rights and obligations under the law and assist with petitions to the court seeking the modifications appropriate for your circumstances.
-Contact a local attorney for a free evaluation of your domestic violence legal issue.
+Contact a local family law attorney today.